-Andrew Fellows has been the Director of Christian Heritage since 2016.
+Andrew Fellows has led apologetics work at Christian Heritage since 2016.
 Prior to this he was Chairman of L’Abri International, a community dedicated to demonstrating the truth of the Christian faith through hospitality and intellectual engagement.
 Andrew has a special interest in encouraging Christians towards a robust life of the mind, and regularly speaks on culture, apologetics and theology.
 Andrew is married to Helen, and they have four children.

 Stuart came to Cambridge as an engineering undergraduate at Queens’ College, and later obtained an MSc in Construction Management at Reading University.
 Working as a Civil Engineer, he lived for 15 years in Pakistan and travelled widely in the Middle East.
 Now retired from regular work, he enjoys singing in local and church choirs, and, along with his wife Sue, is regularly involved with helping local refugees.
 They have 10 grandchildren and live in a 300 year-old house.
 He loves local history and volunteering as a guide.